Sales

 Build an engaging and powerful onboarding with Livestorm.

-Churn rate is the percentage of users that stop using your product or service within a certain time frame.
+Churn rate is the percentage of users who stop using your product or service within a certain time frame.

 This is one of the most important metrics to track since it provides insight into whether or not your onboarding process is actually working.